ashur/ashur.cab-v1/src/articles/drafts/hello-world.md

 ### Articles

-Articles will consist of Markdown files which live in a bifurcated directory `src/articles`:
+Articles consist of Markdown files which live in a bifurcated directory `src/articles`:

 ```
 └── src/